-The last thing you need on a trip to the Moon is a flat tire.
+A flat tire would be the last thing you would need on a trip to the Moon.
 Luckily, NASA’s water-hunting robot – bound for the lunar surface in 2023 – has no tires!
-But the all-metal wheels of the Volatiles Investigating Polar Exploration Rover, or VIPER, will have to withstand a whole lot of rocking and rolling as they move across the rugged lunar surface.
+However, the all-metal wheels of the Volatiles Investigating Polar Exploration Rover, or VIPER, will have to withstand a whole lot of rocking and rolling as they move across the rugged lunar surface.
 Before the rover’s design was finalized at its Critical Design Review, the endurance of its wheels had to undergo rigorous testing in the lab.
 The tests helped solidify plans for the wheels and gave engineers an opportunity to study its movements, in the name of designing even better mobility controls for future rovers.

 Using a Moon-mimicking set-up in the lab, the VIPER team tested one of the rover’s wheels over a three-week period.
 It clocked 25 miles of movement in a high-tech sandbox filled with lunar soil simulant, running through a battery of tests.
 They simulated slopes, wheel slips, and even the size, shape, and distribution of rocks the rover will encounter on the Moon.

 While NASA has considerable experience designing Mars rovers, engineers had to invent new technology for controlling VIPER’s wheels in the unexplored environment of the Moon’s South Pole.

 “Lunar regolith is fluffy due to the low gravity and lack of most weathering processes, and the particles are sharp like broken glass,” said Arno Rogg, a rover mobility system engineer at NASA’s Ames Research Center in California’s Silicon Valley.
 “Rocks of various sizes are scattered everywhere on the Moon’s surface.
 All that presented some real engineering challenges to designing a lightweight, performant, and robust wheel for the half-ton rover.”